-The lionfish may also be hazardous to humans, as their sharp venomous spines will cause an extremely painful sting that could lead to serious health problems, and, in exceptional cases, even death.
+The lionfish may also be hazardous to humans, as their sharp venomous spines will cause an extremely painful sting that could lead to serious health problems and even death in exceptional cases.
 The lionfish are prolific reproducers and have no natural predators in the Caribbean, although groupers reportedly may eat them.
-Lionfish are recognized by their reddish brown and white banding patterns that run vertically on the body.
+Lionfish are recognized by their reddish-brown and white banding patterns that run vertically on the body.
 They inhabit coral reefs at depths of 30 to 575 feet/10 to 175 meters.

 Be extremely careful.
 The spines of the lionfish are highly venomous and will cause excruciating pain when stung.
 If stung, abort the dive immediately, put the wound in hot water, as hot as can be tolerated, and seek medical attention.

 Limit your activity where you see lionfish and resist the temptation to take pictures.
-Such activities in the fish’s general area may scare it into hiding, or at least make it more skittish when divers are near, making it more difficult to catch.
+Such activities in the fish’s general area may scare it into hiding or at least make it more skittish when divers are near, making it more difficult to catch and remove.